Seneca-CDOT/plumadriver/README.md

 1. Clone this repository
 2. `cd plumadriver`
 3. `npm install`
 4. For Linux:
     `pkg . --target latest-linux `
    For Windows:
     `pkg . --target latest-win`
    For Mac:
     `pkg . --target latest-macos`

+## Using Plumadriver

+Plumadriver can be used by running the executable created above and making requests with any HTTP client or by using the Selenium WebDriver Java client extension for plumadriver available [here](#).Note that this extension was created for this project and is not part of the official selenium build.

+### Funtionality with the Selenium Webdriver API

+In order to use the Selenium plumadriver extension, include the pluma.jar file in your project's libraries.

+The executable path must be set prior to running your code.
+This is the path to the executable created in the **Building Plumadriver** section above.
+The path can be set using:
+`System.setProperty("webdriver.pluma.driver","<path_to_executable>");`

+To log requests made to the server:
+``